vlime/vlime/README.md

 Supported CL Implementations
 ============================

 Some major CL implementations are listed below.
-The implementations marked with `O` work fine with Vlime.
+The ones marked with `O` work fine with Vlime.
 If you tried out Vlime with an implementation not listed here, please let me know.

 ```
 Implementation  Version  Working  Notes